PhilShishov/DataGate/README.md

 * Fees related to agreements

 Other features:
- - **Create and edit fund**
+ * Create and edit fund
- - **Excel and PDF extraction**
+ * Excel and PDF extraction
- - **Upload documents and agreements**
+ * Upload documents and agreements

-The purpose of this platform is to be used in a financial environment.
-It can make the work of Risk and Legal Department easier by finding the correct information faster.

-Applicaiton can evaluate user's programming code automatically.
-Aims of this platform are to be used in schools.
-It can make the work of our teachers more easier and also students will be able to solve more problems and check their solutions faster.
-I beleive that using this application, more students will become passionate about programming and may become successfull developers one day.

 ## Documentation
-You can find the documentation by navigating to the following path: Documentation/JudgeSystem - Documentation.docx.
+You can read the documentation [here](https://youtu.be/SEKTWCcHH-k).
-Or if you prefer watching to reading.
-You can watch videos about the system.
+You can watch videos about the platform:
 * In [this](https://youtu.be/SEKTWCcHH-k) video you can watch how I presnet my JudgeSystem.
 * In [this](https://www.youtube.com/embed/FbM2rhNMFVs) video you can watch how users can work in the system.
 * In [this](https://www.youtube.com/watch?v=JjZ8iy4g0K0) video you can watch how administrators can work in the system.